WUSTL-B34R5HELL/CompetitionWriteUps/LACTF2024/misc.md

 ## One by one

-This challenge links another google [form] (https://docs.google.com/forms/d/e/1FAIpQLSc-A-Vmx_Te-bAqnu3TrRj-DAsYTgn52uSk92v3fECQb3T83A/viewform).
+This challenge links another google [form](https://docs.google.com/forms/d/e/1FAIpQLSc-A-Vmx_Te-bAqnu3TrRj-DAsYTgn52uSk92v3fECQb3T83A/viewform).
 This time the form asks us for 29 letters, each letter being its own question.

 <img src="images/one-by-one.png">